-"TRADITION AND LEGACY" - ANderson Academic Commons
+"TRADITION AND LEGACY" Exhibit - ANderson Academic Commons

-Exhibit runs throughout 2014
+Exhibit runs through December, 2014

 In honor of the University of Denver's sesquicentennial, this interactive exhibit introduces visitors to some of the people, programs and traditions that have made our campus community exceptional.